Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Laplace-based Estimation

 \begin{lem} For any $\eta>0$, there exists an $\epsilon>0$, such that

 \end{lem} The conditions in Assumption \ref{Assumption The-loss-function LapCR} are similar in spirit to those in \citet{bickel/yahav:69} and \citet{chernozhukov/hong:03}.
 A convex loss function is usually employed in applications.
 The restriction imposed in part (iii) is not essential.
 What one needs is that the growth of the function $l\left(r\right)$ as $\left|r\right|\rightarrow\infty$ is slower than that of functions of the form $\exp\left(\epsilon\left|r\right|\right),\,\epsilon>0.$ Further, note that part (iii) implicitly assumes that $l\left(\cdot\right)$ has been scaled by some constant for the inequality to hold.
 Assumption \ref{Assumption Prior LapCR} on the Quasi-prior is rather mild.
 As anticipated above, one may take $\pi\left(\cdot\right)$ as the density of the limit process appearing in Proposition \ref{Proposition 1 CR}.
-Assumption \ref{Assumption Uniquness LapCR} ensures a unique minimum point for the function $\Psi_{l}^{*}\left(\cdot\right)$, while Lemma \ref{Lemma Identification con. holds} is needed for the identification of the parameters.
+The uniqueness of $\xi_{l}^{0}$ follows from the fact that there is a single break.
+Lemma \ref{Lemma Identification con. holds} guarantees the identification of the parameters.

-It is important to remark that inference about the break date constitutes a non-standard statistical problem and therefore our context is clearly different from that of \citet{chernozhukov/hong:03} who considered regular extremum problems.
-Essentially, such regular problems are studied within a framework which relies on a quadratic expansion of the objective function.
-Structural change models do not satisfy such local asymptotic normality (LAN) property, and this makes our analysis different.
-Further, unlike \citet{ibragimov/has:81} who did consider some estimation problems outside the LAN framework, we do not need to assume a parametric likelihood function to construct the GL estimators.